Italogc/altstore/README.md

+# AltServer

-# AltServer 1.5b6 download link
+AltServer 1.5b6 download link
 https://smarturl.it/altserverbetawindows

 All files will download from github using third party url shortener service.